supersambo/papis-tui/README.md

 ```

 ## vim_send
 vim_send is similar to copy_to_clipboard and can be configured the same way.
 Of course, the difference is that vim_send sends parsed string to a vim instance.
 This feature is highly experimental but should work with both vim and neovim in theory.
 In order to use this feature with vim you must start vim with the `--servername yourservername` option for it to be detectable.
-If you prefer to use neovim you must set the following option in your configuration file:
+Neovim does not require any startup flags, but you must set the following option in your configuration file to use it:

 ```yaml
 base: